minio/minio/docs/bucket/versioning/README.md

 ### Features
 - Objects matching these prefixes will behave as though versioning were suspended.
 These objects **will not** be replicated if bucket has replication configured.
-- Objects matching these prefixes will also not leave delete markers, dramatically reduces namespace pollution while keeping the benefits of replication.
+- Objects matching these prefixes will also not leave `null` delete markers, dramatically reduces namespace pollution while keeping the benefits of replication.
 - Users with explicit permissions or the root credential can configure the versioning state of any bucket.

 ## Examples of enabling bucket versioning using MinIO Java SDK